-In these present times, the Jurong Bird Park is said to be the world’s famous bird zoo park.
+In these present times, Jurong Bird Park is said to be the world’s most famous bird zoo park.
 It has kept species of different kinds which will surely make you in awe by the time you’re going to travel to Singapore and visit the bird park.
-On January 1971, the bird park construction cost $3.5million and was later on opened to the general public.
+In January 1971, the bird park construction cost $3.5million and was later on opened to the general public.
 Imagine, there are 5,000 birds present in the bird park with 400 different species and 29% of which are threatened bird species.

 Waterfall African Aviary- this is the second major walk-in aviary that is found in the world.
 It covers 2 hectares that include 600 flying birds of more than 40 to 50 species.